ECTS and Diploma Supplement

-Students who wish to participate in student mobility apply according to instructions given by the School and SeAMK International Mobility Services.
+Students who wish to participate in student mobility apply according to instructions given by the degree programme and SeAMK International Education Services.
 Once a student has been accepted for the mobility period, she/he has to make a Learning Agreement for Studies/ Learning Agreement for Traineeships and in some cases a separate Agreement on Practical Training.
-A student also has to discuss the planned study or practical training plan with the School and with the Coordinator at SeAMK International Mobility Services.
+A student also has to discuss the planned study or practical training plan with the degree programme and with the Coordinator at SeAMK International Education Services.
 The Learning Agreement for Studies /Traineeships and the Transcript of Records are sent to the receiving institution/organisation which confirms the plan with their signatures.
 The Learning Agreement can be modified e.g. in case of a change in the courses offered.

 In their bilateral agreements, the higher education institutions have agreed on the language competence required of incoming students in the principal language of their studies or practical training.
 In case the student’s language skills need improvement, the student can attend language courses provided by the sending or the receiving institution, or utilize the online language training courses of the Erasmus+ programme.

 In European mobility implemented within the Erasmus+ programme, students’ language skills are tested with an online tool (OLS) both once the student has been accepted for the studies/practical training abroad.